MatthiasLubbertsen/blinky/README.md

 1. Open https://YOUR_IP:8080 _(ip can be found in terminal)_ in Chrome on a computer or laptop (for bigger screen).
 Other browsers have not been tested yet, see GitHub issues for browser compatibility updates.
    - You'll get a security warning (self-signed cert)
    - Click "More info/Details" then "Continue to unsafe site"
+   - This loads the Blinky eyes interface that will react to detected faces
+   - It automatically connects to the server via WebSocket to receive face detection events

 2. On your phone (or another device), open https://YOUR_IP:8080/camera _(ip can be found in terminal)_
+   - This loads the camera interface that does the face detection
+   - When faces are detected, it sends that data to the server
+   - The server then notifies the Blinky eyes interface via WebSocket
+   - Blinky will show a thought bubble message when faces are detected

+3. Watch Blinky react when faces are detected on the phone camera!

 ---
 <img src="docs/assets/phone.jpg" alt="Phone Camera View" width="250" />